amrtsg/3DEngineCPP/README.md

  - ADD "assimp-vc140-mt.lib" to Linker -> Input -> Additional Dependencies
  - Copy the files in external/assimp/lib  - TO -> build/src

-NOTE: WILL CHANGE THE LINKS FROM ABSOLUTE TO RELATIVE NEXT PUSH, FOR NOW JUST CHANGE THEM YOURSELF

 # Functionality

 ### Terrain